featurist/hyperdom-router/readme.md

     Where the object keys are the parameter names, and the values are the bindings onto the model.

+    When these parameters change, by default, the URL will replace the old URL.
+If you want to ensure that changing a parameter moves the browser forward in history, you can name the parameter in the `push` array:

+    ```js
+    {
+      param1: [model, 'param1'],
+      param2: [model, 'param2'],
+      push: ['param1']
+    }
+    ```

+    Here, if `param2` changes, the URL will be replaced.
+But if `param1` changes the URL will be pushed, and you can go back to the previous value.

 ### onarrival, ondeparture

 You can setup or cleanup your model on the events `onarrival` and `ondeparture`: